wjgilmore/hackerpair/README.markdown

 * Query Optimization: Not all of the queries are optimized.
 Forthcoming.

-* Search: I'm planning on integrating Algolia search, and additionally demonstrating how to create powerful search-driven data filters using scopes.
+* Search and Column Sorting: I'm planning on integrating Algolia search, and additionally demonstrating how to create powerful search-driven data filters using scopes.

-* Column sorting: This is a very high priority and should be integrated as soon as I can write the companion instructional material.

 * Event Lifecycle Improvements: All sorts of interesting concepts can be introduced by adding event lifecycle features.
 Forthcoming.